How to Deal With a Hairy Back

 First of all, I hope we aren’t the first to tell you that your back hair is totally normal.
 That said, if your back hair makes you feel self-conscious, you’re not alone in that, either.

-However, trying to get rid of unwanted back hair can be tricky business.
-The thought of trying to shave your own back is intimidating and, unless you’re incredibly flexible, there are probably spots that you won’t be able to reach.
+However, trying to get rid of unwanted back hair can be tricky business, especially if you have sensitive skin.
+The thought of trying to shave your own back with a shaver is intimidating and, unless you’re incredibly flexible, there are probably spots that you won’t be able to reach.

-If you’re committed to getting rid of your back hair, here are several ways that you can go about it.
+If you’re committed to back hair removal, here are two ways that you can go about it.